projesc/esc/README.md

 Docker swarm compatibility is planned but not supported right now.

-## Discovery, Messaging and Scripting
+## Discovery

 The project will use mDNS on discovery port to find other nodes, it will connect and disconnect automatically to them.

-Any script at the "scripts" directory will be executed and reloaded on changes, it will also be kept in sync between nodes.
+It will find connect to every esc on the same network.

+## Messaging

 An _event_ is a message with a _name_ and a _payload_ sent to all servers, and a _command_ is a message with a _target_, a _name_ and a _payload_.

-Right now it handles only strings.
+Right now it handles only strings as the payload.

+## Scripting

+ESC support running Lua scripts in it's managed environment.

+Any script at the configured directory will be executed and reloaded on changes, it will also be kept in sync between nodes.

 And example of a script exploring the available functions: